Sewage Treatment Plant Installation

 You would be amazed how many installers have no idea that these regulations even exist, so how can they install the system correctly?.

-WTE has many years of experience of all types of sewage installations and we can help the customer in chosing the right wastewater system for the particular site.
-This involves a site survey, percolation tests, considering the quality of the discharge that is required, the visual and audible impact, the purchase price, and the installation and running costs.
+WTE has many years of experience of all types of sewage installations and we can help the customer in chosing the right wastewater system or sewage treatment plant for the particular site.
+This involves a site survey, Trial Site Assessment Hole, percolation tests, considering the quality of the discharge that is required, the visual and audible impact, the purchase price, and the installation and running costs.
 The customer can then choose a system with confidence.
+Ring us on 01759 369915 and we will help you choose the RIGHT sewage treatment system for your site and use.

 After choosing the sewage system, the location is carefully marked out together with the drain runs.
 The customer is made fully conversant with the proposed system to make sure they are fully aware of all aspects of the job.